baraksu/SortDictionary/README.md

              ;ret x ; check what is x ===================issue!!!!!!===============================
      endp Alphabetize
 ```
+I'll break up the lines step by step.
+First, the main part of the proc is the `alphaLoop` loop.
+The loop is done using si as an index.
 ### Runtime Samples
 #### Sample 1
 word index (si)|     init      |   0  |  1